culturefoundry/ssnw-hq/web/modules/contrib/sam/README.md

 allowed.
 This means that if a field can have up to 5 items, for example, the form will have 5 empty elements.
 This often leads to bad UX for editors.

-This module adds clientside JS so that extra empty elements are hidden, and only the elements below will be displayed:
+This module adds client side JS so that extra empty elements are hidden, and only the elements below will be displayed:

 - On empty fields, only one empty element